This post may contain affiliate links. Please see my disclosure policy for details.

 Although many sugar traders around Bristol and the South West are associated with plantation profits off the backs of slave trading.
 Conrad Finzel I established his sugar business in 1838, five years after slavery was abolished in 1833.

-He made his fortune designing a machine which perfected the refinement of sugar and pledged a third of his profits to charity!
+He made his fortune designing a machine that perfected the refinement of sugar and pledged a third of his profits to charity!
 So, he was quite a rare character for his time.

 The Finzel family used this lookout to enjoy views over the Bristol Channel and watch sugar ships making their way into the harbour from Jamaica.